aju22/DocumentGPT/README.md

 # DocumentGPT

-DocumentGPT is a web application that allows you to chat over your research document using OpenAI's Chat API and perform semantic search using vector databases.
+DocumentGPT is a web application that allows you to chat over your research document using OpenAI's Chat API and perform semantic search using Vector Databases.
 This tool provides a seamless interface for interacting with your research document, exploring search results, and engaging in a conversation with an AI chatbot.

 ## Features